Creating a Parenting Plan with a Seattle Child Custody Lawyer

 - talking to people who know the parents

 - checking with school personnel

 They do not have final decision making power, but their recommendations are taken very seriously by the court.
 If there is a court appointed investigator appointed in your case, it is very important that you cooperate with them fully.

 When you need a Seattle child custody lawyer, give us a call to make an appointment for an initial consultation where we can further discuss the specifics of your case.
-Call 286-784-3049 today for a no-obligation meeting with one of our top attorneys.
+Call 286-784-3049 today or use the form on our website to schedule a meeting with one of our attorneys.